 The truth is, I really don’t know.
 Your situation, and your motivation, is going to be different from someone else’s.
 One person today was looking to sell in order to pay off student loans, so he and his family are looking to downsize for a while so that they can put themselves in a better financial position.
 The mortgage payment is comfortable, but they want to do more.
 Another has a house that reminds him of painful times, and he wants the house sold yesterday in order to put the hurt behind him.
 Think the motivations are different?

 Don’t be fooled by those who seem to be saying “NOW” when trying to answer the question of whether it’s a good time to sell.
 A home will sell in any market – it might sell better in one market than another, but a home will still sell.
-So weigh your options, review the data, and talk to your Nest agent – we’ll help you work through your options and decide what’s best for you.
+So weigh your options with Office space Galleria Houston, review the data, and talk to your Nest agent – we’ll help you work through your options and decide what’s best for you.

 Lets say your home is on the market, and you expect to walk away with money.
 But exactly how do you make money when selling your home?
 Here are three tips I think are most important to selling a home for the most money possible: